 Marketing – Ensuring the greatest possible visibility for your book

-To reach the greatest number and widest range of readers, we apply an effective mix of marketing and promotion for your book, which are outlined below.
+To reach the greatest number and widest range of readers, we apply an effective mix of marketing and promotion for your book.
+We also encourage you to spread the word about your book!
+Read on to get tips and tools that help you maximize the visibility of your publication.

 A promotional homepage for your book can be found at springer.com.